elstati0n/ELHunter/README.md

 <p align="center">
   <b>Real-time domain & IP threat analysis directly in your browser.</b><br/>
-  VirusTotal · AbuseIPDB · Geo Intelligence · AI Phishing Detection · Telegram Alerts
+  ZeroScan · Geo Intelligence · AI Phishing Detection · Telegram Alerts
 </p>

 ---

 ## What is ElHunter?

-ElHunter is a Chrome extension that silently monitors every website you visit and every email you read — checking URLs, domains and IP addresses against multiple threat intelligence sources in real time.
+ElHunter is a Chrome extension that silently monitors every website you visit and every email you read — checking URLs, domains and IP addresses against threat intelligence sources in real time.
 If something malicious is detected, it blocks the page **instantly** using Chrome's `declarativeNetRequest` API and shows a detailed threat report.
 For emails, it scans embedded links (including hidden button hrefs) and optionally analyzes the full content with AI.

 Designed for security professionals, IT administrators, journalists, and privacy-conscious users who want enterprise-grade threat visibility without enterprise-grade complexity.